swiss-art-research-net/sari-cantaloupe/README.md

 Place images in `images` directory.

+## Download images

+Execute the image download script via the docker container:

+`docker exec bso_iiif_jobs python downloadImages_grp.py yourImageFile.csv`

+The script takes one mandatory and two optional arguments.
+The mandatory argument specifies the name of the csv file.
+The csv files with ids and urls of the images for download should be located in the `data` folder.
+Optional arguments allow to specify an offset (the number of the line in the csv where the download should start) and a limit (the number of images to download) .
+E.g. download 10 images, starting from the 20th:

+`docker exec bso_iiif_jobs python downloadImages.py yourImageFile.csv 20 10`

 ## Configure Proxy

 If Cantaloupe is behind a reverse proxy, CORS settings need to be set in order for it to function correctly with IIIF image viewers.
 For [our Nginx](https://github.com/swiss-art-research-net/sari-nginx) configuration, create a _location_ overwrite by creating a file in the `vhost.d` directory with the name of the virtual host followed by `_location`. e.g. for https://iiif.swissartresearch.net the file should be called `iiif.swissartresearch.net_location`.
 Specify the CORS settings in this file, for example as follows: